 If you arrive at Aston Quay, your next direction naturally points toward O’Connell Bridge, the north side of the River Liffey, Fleet Street, and the eastern side of Temple Bar.
 If you arrive at Wellington Quay, your next direction points more toward Dublin Castle, Parliament Street, Fishamble Street, and the western side.
 If you arrive at Trinity College, your next direction points toward College Green, Trinity College Dublin, and Grafton Street.

-For Dublin Airport to Temple Bar, the strongest answer is: choose the coach stop by side.
-Use Aston Quay for the O’Connell Bridge / Fleet Street side, Wellington Quay for the Dublin Castle / west side, Trinity College for the College Green / east side, and Heuston only when the train station is part of the real plan.
+Choose the coach stop by side: use Aston Quay for the O’Connell Bridge / Fleet Street side, Wellington Quay for the Dublin Castle / west side, Trinity College for the College Green / east side, and Heuston only when the train station is part of your plan.

 Sources